rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 Notice that nothing has changed, except that we are wrapping the primitive integer `x` in an `EvenInt`.

-Once we call `even x`, we not only know whether `x` is even or not, we are now also preserving this evidence (knowledge) in the return type `EvenInt`!
-We can thus pass the evidence to other functions down the chain, which would accept `EventInt`s, instead of plain `Int`s.
+Once we call `even x`, we not only know whether `x` is even or not, we are also preserving this evidence (knowledge) in the return type `EvenInt`!
+We can thus pass the evidence to other functions down the chain, which would accept `EventInt`s, instead of plain `Int`s, and thereby be sure that the argument is even indeed.

 Particularly, back to our example, `bar` would accept an `EvenInt`: